 |PS4 Charging Controller||Plus 4 watts|

-By far the Nintendo Wii and Wii U are the most power efficient with the lowest power consumption.
+Nintendo consoles typically have the lowest power consumption, at the cost of graphical fidelity compared to similar generation consoles.
 Older console designs tend to use more power compared to newer models of the same console.